 It's one of the older Rustic Roads, and a few mobile homes and newly built houses are clustered around the end closest to La Crosse.
 Then, it rounded a corner, where the 1854 Oehler Mill sat along Mormon Coulee Creek, framed by cotton grass.

-From there, it become as close to a mountain road as Wisconsin gets, using switchbacks to climb up to Brinkman's Ridge.
+From there, it becomes as close to a mountain road as Wisconsin gets, using switchbacks to climb up to Brinkman's Ridge.

 From the top, there was a panorama of the Mississippi River Valley.
 A windmill poked over the top of a cornfield, and an enormous white pine grew incongruously at the end of a farm drive.
 At another ridgetop farm, bison grazed.